sampsyo/cs6120/content/blog/2023-11-02-self/index.md

 +++
-title = "An Eficient Implementation of SELF"
+title = "An Efficient Implementation of SELF"

 [extra]
 bio = """
   Alice is an M.Eng student studying Computer Science.
 She is broadly interested in compilers, systems and algorithm design.

   Benny is a Junior studying Computer Science.
 He is interested in networking and operating systems.
 """
 [[extra.authors]]